mooeypoo/rtl.wtf/src/index.md

 tagline: Read the web like Right-to-Left readers do, and learn about the challenges — and how to help solve them.
 actionText: Get Started →
 actionLink: /intro/
-# features:
+features:
-# - title: Feature 1 Title
+- title: Learn
-#   details: Feature 1 Description
+  details: Learn about Right-to-Left language support, why it's important, and what the best practices are
-# - title: Feature 2 Title
+- title: Switch
-#   details: Feature 2 Description
+  details: Switch the website directionality from LTR to RTL at any point
-# - title: Feature 3 Title
+- title: Experience
-#   details: Feature 3 Description
+  details: Experience the web in reverse; play with Right to Left features (and anti-features) the way many users do
+footerHtml: true
 footer: Made with ❤️ by Moriel Schottlender
 ---